Culture of Germany: Philosophy

 The rise of the modern natural sciences and the related decline of religion raised a series of questions, which recur throughout German philosophy, concerning the relationships between knowledge and faith, reason and emotion, and scientific, ethical, and artistic ways of seeing the world.

 German philosophers have helped shape western philosophy from as early as the Middle Ages (Albertus Magnus).
 Later, Leibniz (17th century) and most importantly Kant played central roles in the history of philosophy.
 Kantianism inspired the work of Schopenhauer and Nietzsche as well as German idealism defended by Fichte and Hegel.
 Ludwig Feuerbach became one of the founders of modern atheism.
 Marx and Engels developed the communist theory in the second half of the 19th century while Heidegger and Gadamer pursued the tradition of German philosophy in the 20th century.
 A number of German intellectuals were also influential in sociology, most notably Adorno, Elias, Habermas, Horkheimer, Luhmann, Marcuse, Simmel, Tönnies, and Weber.
 The University of Berlin founded in 1810 by linguist and philosopher Wilhelm von Humboldt served as an influential model for a number of modern western universities.

 In the 21st century Germany has been an important country for the development of contemporary analytic philosophy in continental Europe, along with France, Austria, Switzerland and the Scandinavian countries.

 Military

 The Reichswehr honoring the fallen of World War I.

-The Military of Germany has historically played an important role in German society and culture.
+Germany's military has historically influenced German society and culture.
 In the 18th century, Prussia rose as a military powerhouse under Frederick the Great.
 German unification in 1871 created the Imperial German Army, which played key roles in World War I. The interwar Reichswehr evolved into the Wehrmacht under Nazi rule, leading to World War II.
 After 1945, Germany was demilitarized, later forming the Bundeswehr in 1955 as a NATO force.

 As of 31 May 2024, the Bundeswehr had a strength of 180,215 active-duty military personnel and 80,761 civilians, placing it among the 30 largest military forces in the world, and making it the second largest in the European Union behind France.